Kampala International School: Secondary school

 Secondary is from Years 7–13.
 Key Stage 3 incorporates Years 7-9 (approx 11-14 years of age) and these students continue to study the National Curriculum for England, modified to reflect the nature of the school.

-In Years 10 and 11 (15 to 16 years of age) students study an IGCSE programme (similar to UK IGCSEs but more international in nature).
+In Years 10 and 11 (15 to 16 years of age) students study an IGCSE programme.
 These examinations are undertaken through the Cambridge University and assessed by external examinations at the end of Year 11.

-In Years 12 and 13 (17 and 18 years of age) students study the International Baccalaureate Diploma Programme, a 2-year course undertaken through the International Baccalaureate Organisation.
+In Years 12 and 13 (17 and 18 years of age) students study the International Baccalaureate Diploma Programme, a 2-year pre-university course.